Electric Vehicle Fleet and Charging Infrastructure Planning: Model Description

-Before we describe the system's dynamics, we explain the controls the system operator has to influence such dynamics.
-The system operator can exercise complete control over the vehicles and chargers.
-First, upon the arrival of a customer, the system operator decides which EVs will be available for picking up the customer (if any).
-For example, if all the EVs not already serving a customer have a low SoC, the system operator may decide to drop the trip request.
-In turn, the second lever is admission control.
-Third, the system operator determines what an EV does after a trip.
-A vehicle can be routed to the nearest available charger or remain idle until the next matching opportunity.
-Once an EV starts charging, the system operator decides the charging time too.
-In sum, a system operator's policy consists of selecting available EVs for pickup, customer admission control, routing of vehicles to chargers, admission control of EVs at chargers, and the length of a charging session.
+The system operator uses a system management policy to control the available EVs for pickup, the admission of customers, the routing of vehicles to chargers, the admission of EVs at chargers, and the length of charging sessions.
 We use $\pol$ to denote a policy and $\polSet$ to denote the set of admissible policies.
-We sometimes use the superscript $\pol$ to stress the dependence of a given quantity on a policy.
+We sometimes use the superscript $\pol$ to stress the dependence of a quantity on a policy.